-We had the wrong phone number for the outfitter most pre-hunt communications, which made us a bit nervous at the beginning of the hunt.
+We had the wrong phone number for the outfitter most pre-hunt communications, which made us a bit nervous at the beginning of the bear hunt.
 As soon as we arrived we got all of that sorted out though.
 All was well.

 When we arrived in Forks, Washington the locals were re-missed that we were huge Twilight fans.
 So much so, that our waitress laughed at us as when we started to inquire about the local attractions?
-Two guys in camo ready to hunt bears, doesn’t really fit the bill I guess?
+Two guys in camo ready to hunt big black bears, doesn’t really fit the bill I guess?
 At least she had a great sense of humor.